oauthstuff/draft-oauth-par/main.md

 # Pushed Authorization Request Endpoint

 The pushed authorization request endpoint is an HTTP API at the authorization server that accepts HTTP `POST` requests with parameters in the HTTP request entity-body using the `application/x-www-form-urlencoded` format with a character encoding of UTF-8 as described in Appendix B of [@!RFC6749].
-The pushed authorization request endpoint URL MUST use the "https" scheme.
+The PAR endpoint URL MUST use the "https" scheme.

-Authorization servers supporting pushed authorization requests SHOULD include the URL of their pushed authorization request endpoint in their authorization server metadata document [@!RFC8414] using the `pushed_authorization_request_endpoint` parameter as defined in (#as_metadata).
+Authorization servers supporting PAR SHOULD include the URL of their pushed authorization request endpoint in their authorization server metadata document [@!RFC8414] using the `pushed_authorization_request_endpoint` parameter as defined in (#as_metadata).

 The endpoint accepts the authorization request parameters defined in [@!RFC6749] for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
 Some examples of such extensions include PKCE [@RFC7636], Resource Indicators [@RFC8707], and OpenID Connect [@OIDC].
 The endpoint MAY also support sending the set of authorization request parameters as a request object according to [@!I-D.ietf-oauth-jwsreq] and (#request_parameter).

-The rules for client authentication as defined in [@!RFC6749] for token endpoint requests, including the applicable authentication methods, apply for the pushed authorization request endpoint as well.
-If applicable, the `token_endpoint_auth_method` client metadata [@RFC7591] parameter indicates the registered authentication method for the client to use when making direct requests to the authorization server, including requests to the pushed authorization request endpoint.
-Similarly, the `token_endpoint_auth_methods_supported` authorization server metadata [@!RFC8414] parameter lists client authentication methods supported by the authorization server when accepting direct requests from clients, including requests to the pushed authorization request endpoint.
+The rules for client authentication as defined in [@!RFC6749] for token endpoint requests, including the applicable authentication methods, apply for the PAR endpoint as well.
+If applicable, the `token_endpoint_auth_method` client metadata [@RFC7591] parameter indicates the registered authentication method for the client to use when making direct requests to the authorization server, including requests to the PAR endpoint.
+Similarly, the `token_endpoint_auth_methods_supported` authorization server metadata [@!RFC8414] parameter lists client authentication methods supported by the authorization server when accepting direct requests from clients, including requests to the PAR endpoint.

 Due to historical reasons there is potential ambiguity regarding the appropriate audience value to use when employing JWT client assertion based authentication (defined in Section 2.2 of [@RFC7523] with `private_key_jwt` or `client_secret_jwt` authentication method names per Section 9 of [@OIDC]).
 To address that ambiguity the issuer identifier URL of the authorization server according to [@!RFC8414] SHOULD be used as the value of the audience.
 In order to facilitate interoperability the authorization server MUST accept its issuer identifier, token endpoint URL, or pushed authorization request endpoint URL as values that identify it as an intended audience.

 ## Request {#request}

-A client sends the parameters that comprise an authorization request directly to the pushed authorization request endpoint.
+A client sends the parameters that comprise an authorization request directly to the PAR endpoint.
 A typical parameter set might include: `client_id`, `response_type`, `redirect_uri`, `scope`, `state`, `code_challenge`, and `code_challenge_method` as shown in the example below.
 However, the pushed authorization request can be composed of any of the parameters applicable for use at authorization endpoint including those defined in [@!RFC6749] as well as all applicable extensions.
 The `request_uri` authorization request parameter is one exception, which MUST NOT be provided.

 The request also includes, as appropriate for the given client, any additional parameters necessary for client authentication (e.g., `client_secret`, or `client_assertion` and `client_assertion_type`).
 Such parameters are defined and registered for use at the token endpoint but are applicable only for client authentication.
 When present in a pushed authorization request, they are relied upon only for client authentication and are not germane to the authorization request itself.
 Any token endpoint parameters that are not related to client authentication have no defined meaning for a pushed authorization request.
 The `client_id` parameter is defined with the same semantics for both authorization requests and requests to the token endpoint; as a required authorization request parameter, it is similarly required in a pushed authorization request.